-Keith House was built and in 2003 was replaced with Mayer House.
+Keith House was built in 1960.
+It was demolished in 2003 and replaced with Mayer House.

 Halsted House was built in 1963 and renovated in 2007.

-The Chase Learning Center, built-in 1965 on the site of the school’s original pool and extensively renovated in 2014, is the academic heart of Eaglebrook.
-The building currently houses classrooms, the Copley Library, the Bartlett Assembly Area, the Faculty Area, and the Curriculum, Athletics, and Placement offices.
+The Chase Learning Center, built in 1965 on the site of the School’s original pool and extensively renovated in 2014, is the academic heart of Eaglebrook.
+The building currently houses classrooms, the Copley Library, the Bartlett Assembly Area, the Faculty Area, and the Curriculum, Athletics, and Secondary School Advising offices.

-Eaglebrook’s Golf program began and since 1965 has developed many impressive golfers including current tour professional, Brandon Wu ‘12.
+Eaglebrook’s Golf program began and since 1965 has developed many impressive golfers including current PGA tour professional Brandon Wu ‘12.

-When Thurston Chase retired, his son Stuart Chase ’47, assistant head at New Canaan Country School in Connecticut, became Eaglebrook’s Head of School.
-Stuart Chase saw the school grow to 175 boarders and 58 day students.
-While he was Head of School, the school bought 500 adjacent acres and added new playing fields, a track, a modern ski area with snowmaking and a chair lift, two new dormitories, a swimming pool, and a hockey rink were all added during his tenure.
+When Thurston Chase retired, his son Stuart Chase ’47, then the assistant head at New Canaan Country School in Connecticut, became Eaglebrook’s Head of School.
+Stuart Chase saw Eaglebrook grow to 175 boarders and 58 day students.
+While he was Head of School, 500 adjacent acres were purchased.
+New playing fields, a track, a modern ski area with snowmaking and a chair lift, two new dormitories, a swimming pool, and a hockey rink were all added during his tenure.

-Stuart and Monie Chase implemented the Home Night tradition.
-It is one of the students’ favorite traditions, as they join their advisor for dinner and a relaxing evening of fun and games.
+Stuart, along with his wife Monie Chase, implemented the Home Night tradition.
+It is one of the students’ favorite traditions where they join their advisor every other Wednesday evening for dinner and a relaxing night of fun and games.

-The Talent Show, a popular Hilly Chase production was started in 1967 and allows students and teachers perform.
-The production presents an evening of comedy, music, dance, and slap-stick performances for the Eaglebrook community.
+The Talent Show, a popular Hilly Chase production, was started in 1967 and allows students and teachers to perform for the Eaglebrook community.
+The production presents an evening of comedy, music, dance, and slap-stick performances.

 A rope tow was built on the Easton Ski Area for skiers.

-The Gibbs Dining Hall was built and quickly became the heart of the school, as three family-style meals are served each day and offers an informal brunch on Sunday.
-The school dining hall honors Howard Gibbs, the man who founded Eaglebrook in 1922.
+The Gibbs Dining Hall was built and quickly became the heart of the School.
+Three family-style meals are served each day with an informal brunch on Sundays.
+The dining hall honors Howard Gibbs, the man who founded Eaglebrook in 1922.

 Baines House was built in 1970 as a dormitory, but today it is home to the Health Center, Technology Office, and classrooms.